 Even the most dedicated planner or wedding consultant can miss out on a popular booking, or fail to satisfy a client.
 Business insurance protects against lawsuits, injuries, and other risks that could harm your business.
 It also helps you comply with state laws and venue insurance requirements.

 A BOP bundles commercial property insurance and general liability insurance under one plan.
 It's often the most cost-effective type of commercial insurance for event planners.

 Also called errors and omissions insurance (E&O), this policy covers mistakes and oversights, such as booking an unsatisfactory venue.
 It can often be combined with a BOP.

 Most states require workers' comp for event planning businesses that have employees.
-It also protects sole proprietors against work injury costs that health insurance could deny.
+It also protects sole proprietors from work injury costs that health insurance might deny.